Detox, Weight Loss, Stomach Pain, Fatigue & Clinical Nutrition

 Have you ever walked away from that appointment and felt like your lab values were not where they should be and your doctor is just waiting until they get worse in order to offer you medication?

-Traditional bloodwork gets flagged “out of range” at a point at which a disease process has already started.
+Traditional blood work gets flagged “out of range” at a point at which a disease process has already started.
 Medication is often offered at this point.
-As a doctor of preventive medicine, I watch for trends in an individuals bloodwork.
-By drawing a line down the middle of an “appropriate” range and paying attention to any values away from the median by 25% or more, I am able to help my patients adjust their lifestyles in a way that prevents most disease processes.
+As a doctor of preventive medicine, I watch for trends in an individuals blood work.
+By drawing a line down the middle of an “appropriate” range of clinical nutrition values and paying attention to any values away from the median by 25% or more, I am able to help my patients adjust their lifestyles in a way that prevents most disease processes.
 I fill the gap between your lab results and your optimal health by providing targeted, individualized healthcare.